 In the event of an emergency abandon all notions.
 Survive.
 Later, report in writing.

-Racers must have a mask/ facial covering.
+Racers must have a mask/ face covering.
 Neck gaiter/ buff is acceptable.

-When inside a public space... always wear mask.
+When inside a public space... unless eating or drinking, always wear mask.

 Pairs There is no pairs category.
 The NSBR recognizes no competitive advantage to committing to riding with someone or choosing to share sleeping accommodations.
 There are many miles along the route good for riding side by side.
 Racers must separate themselves before the finish...this is a race.